NikTern/my-react-portfolio/README.md

 3. Run npm install to install all necessary dependencies.
 4. Once the dependencies are installed, run npm start to start the development server and launch the application in your browser.

-Alternatively, the app is deployed on GitHub pages: XXXX
+Alternatively, the app is deployed on GitHub pages: https://niktern.github.io/my-react-portfolio/

 ## Usage